zmkfirmware/zmk/docs/docs/feature/encoders.md

 sidebar_label: Encoders
 ---

-Existing support for encoders in ZMK is focused around the EC11 rotary encoder with push button design used in the majority of current keyboard and macropad designs.
+Existing support for encoders in ZMK is focused around the five pin EC11 rotary encoder with push button design used in the majority of current keyboard and macropad designs.

 ## Enabling EC11 Encoders